 PROOF OF CONCEPT

-During the hackathon, participants will be asked to deliver a “Proof of Concept” (POC) for innovative solutions that could be developed to address a challenge.
-The deliverables to be submitted will be available soon. “
+During the hackathon, participants will be asked to deliver a “Proof of Concept” (POC) for innovative solutions that could be developed to address one of the 6 hackathon challenges.

 FIRST ROUND OF EVALUATION (TOTAL OF 50 POINTS):

 The first round of evaluation will take place “offline” from 28 March at 18:01 – CET until 30 March at 15:59 – CET.
 The evaluation criteria applied are:

 - Identifies a clear problem that it wishes to address

 - Is relevant to the Topics & challenges targeted by the hackathon

 - Clearly identifies how it could contribute to tackling the problem

 - Clearly identifies who would benefit from its application (i.e., “potential users”)